TOEFL iBT vs TOEFL Paper Based (PBT)

 If you don’t want to waste money on courses that don’t help…

-Then contact us to see how we can help you.
+We provide a TOEFL online course that is proven to increase your TOEFL score.
 We have helped hundreds of TOEFL test takers achieve their target TOEFL score and we will make sure you achieve your target too!
 Do you want to follow their footsteps?

 IELC Managing Director